Getting Started with the Grammar Matrix

 Where can I send questions?

-Please join the matrix mailing list and post questions there.
+Please check out the DELPH-IN QA Discourse site and post questions there.